01 of 05

 Move the Hook

-Place the chain hook into this link on the flush chain.
-It is best to have just a little slack to ensure that the flapper will seat firmly into the flush valve.Continue to 5 of 5 below.
+Place the chain hook into the pinched link on the flush chain.
+The hook will provide a small amount of slack for the chain, which will ensure that the flapper will seat firmly over the flush valve.Continue to 5 of 5 below.

 05 of 05